|Helen (Timmons) Strukel, center, is flanked by her son|

-Moore and granddaughter Lisa Moore on both extreme right and left, and son
+Moore and granddaughter Lisa Moore are at the extreme left and right, respectively.

 For those of you who have been astute enough to monitor the timeline of events, you can see that I contacted my uncle, Ted Miller, and my cousin, Michelle Herman, on 4 February 2014, with the urgent plea to donate some DNA for my research.
 My first blog post was 18 February 2014.
 I had a sneaking suspicion that I was in store for quite a bumpy ride.